Advantages and Disadvantages of SDLC(Software Development Life Cycle)

 Conclusion

 The Software Development Life Cycle (SDLC) emerges as a versatile and impactful tool in software development.
 Like any methodology, it has its advantages and disadvantages, but its potency in steering businesses through the intricacies of software development cannot be understated.
-By looking at the advantages and disadvantages of SDLC, organizations can make well-informed choices for their unique development requirements.

 Recommended Reads: